Internships - Work Scholar General Requirements

 Submit a current résumé and cover letter describing your background, skills, and motivations for applying.
 In the first sentence of your letter, please be sure to indicate one to three departments, in order of preference, for which you would like to be considered, and the time period for which you would be available (six or twelve months, beginning in January or July).
 Certain departments require additional samples of work; please be sure to carefully review individual department requirements before submitting your materials.

-Applicants are selected based on their interest and motivation in working for Aperture, ability to contribute significantly to the program, and openness to gaining a meaningful work experience.
-Experience and interest in photography, publishing, the visual arts, and in fields related to the specific department to which you apply is strongly encouraged.
+Applicants are selected based on their interest and motivation in working for Aperture, an ability to significantly contribute to the program, and openness to gaining meaningful work experience.
+Experience and interest in photography, publishing, the visual arts, and in fields related to the specific department to which you apply are strongly encouraged.

 The program is designed for a six- or twelve-month commitment running from January through June, and from July through December.
 Please note that a full-time commitment (five days per week) is necessary, unless otherwise noted, and we do not offer summer or semester-long internships.
 College credit is available.
 Interns receive a stipend of $300 per month, as well as complimentary copies of Aperture magazine throughout their internship (stipends for part-time work scholars vary depending on their time commitment).
 Applicants must make their own living arrangements and should have sufficient financial resources to cover their living expenses.